Randomization

 Post-activity questions:

-The deceptive nature of alternation: the problem with Sequence 1
+2.3 The deceptive nature of alternation: the problem with Sequence 1

 - Selection bias: If researchers know the next assignment will be treatment B, they might unconsciously select a "better" participant for that group.
 Imagine a researcher thinking "the next animal looks stressed” and making a judgement call about whether to enroll them into a stressful intervention or moving to the next animal instead.

-Consider a study where treatment A (control) is always administered to a zebrafish in the morning and treatment B in the afternoon due to this alternating pattern.
+Consider a study where treatment A is always administered to a zebrafish in the morning and treatment B in the afternoon due to this alternating pattern.
 Any natural variations in zebrafish physiology related to light or temperature would become entangled with the treatment effect.
 Additionally, the researcher might unconsciously select healthier-looking fish for a certain treatment or handle the fish differently based on the predictability of the treatment assignment.

-Human attempts at "randomness": the problem with Sequence 2
+2.4 Human attempts at "randomness": the problem with Sequence 2

 Sequence 2 might feel more “random” at first glance.
 It avoids patterns while maintaining balance between treatments.
 However, this sequence shows signs of manual allocation by a researcher attempting to "look random."